 NSG™ mice are a proven host for engraftment of human tumors or establishment of human immunity following hematopoietic stem cell transplantation.
-Understanding the interactions between human immune cells and tumors is paramount when devising treatment strategies that prevent tumor evasion of immune cells and improve cytotoxic responses.
+This guide explains why the interactions between human immune cells and tumors are paramount when devising treatment strategies that prevent tumor evasion of immune cells and improve cytotoxic responses.

 Guidelines for preclinical testing and colony management of ALS mice discusses considerations for preclinical studies using SOD1 mice, colony management, QPCR protocol for determining copy number, and more.

 Cre-lox technology is a powerful tool for creating sophisticated models of specific human cancers and other human diseases.

 This webinar highlights recent advances and future directions using xenografted humanized NSG™ mice with functional human immune cells, to evaluate cancer immunotherapies.